 As a playwright and theatre director my work has focused on gathering the stories of particular groups and communities and portraying them in different forms: ‘oral history’ documentary dramas; large cast community plays; and multi media productions mixing film & image, music and live storytelling.
 The process is about engagement – using my skills as a writer and director to give voice and shape to the stories of others- be that an individual, a group, or a whole community.
 I’ve also written plays with and for young people & children, directed productions in prisons, and worked with a wide range of groups in the community.

-As a broadcaster I have worked as a BBC Producer on the digital storytelling projects ‘Telling Lives’ and ‘The Peoples War’- enabling people of all ages and backgrounds to tell their own stories in the way they want to tell them.
-They were broadcast as audio stories, short films, and prose stories – on tv, radio and the web.
-I have also written and presented features and series for BBC Radio 4.
+As a broadcaster I’ve worked as a BBC Producer on the digital storytelling projects ‘Telling Lives’ and ‘The Peoples War’- enabling people of all ages and backgrounds to tell their own stories in their own voice.
+They were broadcast as audio stories, short films, and prose stories – on tv, radio and online.
+I’ve also written and presented features and series for BBC Radio 4.

-Helping people articulate and give creative form to their stories- through drama, prose writing, radio & film- is a powerful tool for learning.
-I have worked extensively in primary, secondary & higher education, as a practitioner, trainer, consultant, and arts project manager- both freelance and with organisations such as Creative Partnerships and Cape UK.
+Helping people articulate and give creative form to their stories is a powerful tool for learning.
+I’ve worked extensively in primary, secondary & higher education, as a practitioner, trainer, consultant, and arts project manager- both freelance and with organisations such as Creative Partnerships and Cape UK.
 I have also worked with the Writers Guild and Script Yorkshire, initiating & running writer development courses, workshops and seminars.

 Sharing stories is what we do.
 It is integral to the human condition- across all classes, cultures, communities, art forms- and across time.
 Stories entertain, engage, inform and move us.
 They help us understand how we are different, and what we all share.